Things To Do When Your Dog is Marking Furniture

 3. Spay or neuter your dog

-Taking preventive measures and properly training your dog can help reduce or even eliminate his spot-marking behavior altogether.
-Take into consideration the following measures to limit all of that leg lifting and spot-marking.
+Taking preventive measures and properly training your dog can help reduce or even eliminate their marking behavior.
+Take into consideration the following measures to limit all of that leg lifting and furniture marking.

 - You must also praise and appreciate your pooch for peeing in the right place.
-Reassurance, praise, and giving him extra "lovin's" when he does something right, causes positive reinforcement.
+Reassurance, praise, and giving them extra love when they do something right, causes positive reinforcement.

 - Try to keep other animals away from your home as seeing another animal around often triggers this behavior, because that's his way of saying "Hey you, get outta here!
 This is my home!"
 And makes it 'his home' by unfortunately covering it in his pee.

 - Clean the area your dog has marked and make sure to neutralize the odor in that area.
 Do not just use basic household cleaning products.
 You must use enzymatic cleaners.
 These types of cleaners, according to the American Kennel Club, cleaners work on a molecular level to properly break down and remove odors and stains of pee.

 Training your dog not to mark

 Properly training your dog to mark outside the house or to mark only on designated areas will stop dogs from marking furniture, whether they are male or female.
 Also, make sure that you provide them an appropriate place to mark.
 They can mark their spot at any tree trunk their little heart desires, as long as they stay away from your furniture!.

 Don’t yell, punish, or physically hurt your dog if they still don’t get the hang of things.
 Instead, continue the training and praise and reward them by the time they do the right behavior.
 It’s also important to distract or get your dog’s attention whenever you see them about to mark.
 The goal is to startle them and not scare them, so you may call their names, whistle, or clap.